mssm199996/symbolic-equation-solver/README.md

 # symbolic-equation-solver
 A genetic programming application to solve linear and quadratic equations symboliclly

+# Running process:

-# To run the linear equation solver, use this instruction inside the main() method of the GeneticProgrammingSymbolicEquationSolverApp class:
+1)- To run the linear equation solver, use this instruction inside the main() method of the GeneticProgrammingSymbolicEquationSolverApp class:
         (new LinearEquationGeneticProgammingSolver()).solve();

-# To run the quadratic equation solver, use this instruction inside the main() method of the GeneticProgrammingSymbolicEquationSolverApp class:
+2)- To run the quadratic equation solver, use this instruction inside the main() method of the GeneticProgrammingSymbolicEquationSolverApp class:
         (new SquareEquationGeneticProgrammingSolver()).solve();